PeterJamesWinn/CausalNetworkGenerator/causaln/README.md

 ---------------
 network_generator.py - the main project!
 Allows the user to quickly define a causal network and calculate data
                        sets based on the defined causal relationships.
 See TestExamples directory for examples of usage.
+                       In Brief, if you've used pip install to make causaln.network_generator generally available in your python tree:
+		       Define one of more nodes e.g. import causaln.network_generator as ng; X = ng.Node("X", 5) creates a node called X with a bias value of 5.
+		       X.add_out_connection(B, 0.5) creates a connection from node X to node B, such that the value of B is,  B = 0.5 X.
+		       The network is then defined as an object containing the nodes: network1 = ng.NetworkInstance(node_list) and the values are then propagated through the network until they are self consistent.
+I.e. every node in the network is visited in turn and evaluated, and, after completing a visit to every node, this is repeated again until nothing changes.

-                       In Brief.
-1. Define one of more nodes e.g. import network_generator as ng; X = ng.Node("X", 5) creates a node called X with a bias value of 5.
+		       If you're just executing within the directory tree, which is what most TestExamples do, append the directory with network_generator.py onto your PATH and then Define one of more nodes e.g. import network_generator as ng; X = ng.Node("X", 5) creates a node called X with a bias value of 5.
 		       X.add_out_connection(B, 0.5) creates a connection from node X to node B, such that the value of B is,  B = 0.5 X.
 		       The network is then defined as an object containing the nodes: network1 = ng.NetworkInstance(node_list) and the values are then propagated through the network until they are self consistent.
 I.e. every node in the network